BJMdotNET/pr1nc3/topics/the-time/index.md

 ----

- - [**"Excerpt of a 'dialogue' between Prince and Morris Day from the book 'On Time'"**](http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 7 October 2019 about Morris Day, On Time: A Princely Life in Funk (book), The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/))
+ - [**"Excerpt of a 'dialogue' between Prince and Morris Day from the book 'On Time'"**](http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 7 October 2019 about Morris Day, On Time: A Princely Life in Funk (book), The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/excerpt-of-a-dialogue-between-prince-and-morris-day-from-the-book-on-time/562430982/))

 ----